House Tour

 Master Bedroom progress

-The purple also seems to go perfectly with my paintings (those are mine on the wall).
-I’ve got a lot of things in mind for this room.
+The purple also seems to go perfectly with my paintings (those are my works on the wall).

 Master Bath